cyclone-project/cyclone-project.github.io/_posts/2017-05-31-cyclone-netcloud2017.md

 ---
 title: The 7th NetCloud2017 Workshop as part of IEEE CloudCom 2017 Conference, Hong Kong
 ---
-#### CYCLONE will co-organise the &th NetCloud2017 Workshop as part of IEEE CloudCom2017 Conference
+#### CYCLONE and GEANT4 projects will co-organise the 7th NetCloud2017 Workshop as part of the IEEE CloudCom2017 Conference

-CYCLONE will co-organise the Seventh IEEE International Workshop on Network Infrastructure Services (NetCloud 2017) that will be colocated with the IEEE CloudCom 2017 Conference on Hong Kong, December 11-14, 2017 (<http://2017.cloudcom.org/>)
+CYCLONE and GEANT4 project will co-organise the Seventh IEEE International Workshop on Network Infrastructure Services (NetCloud 2017) that will be colocated with the IEEE CloudCom 2017 Conference on Hong Kong, December 11-14, 2017 (<http://2017.cloudcom.org/>)